fboes/blogophon/docs/advanced-stuff.md

 Multiple blogs & global installation
 ------------------------------------

-See ["Multi-blog"](multi-blog.md) on how to set up multiple blogs on a single computer.
+There are setup instructions on [hot to use Blogophon globally / for multiple blogs on one machine](global-installation.md).